psholtz/MIT-SICP/Section-1.3/emacs/README.md

 Lexical Scoping versus Dynamic Scoping
 --------------------------------------

-The difference between lexical and dynamic scoping can be stated looosely as:
+The difference between lexical and dynamic scoping can be stated loosely as:

 ### Dynamic Binding
 All variable names and their values live in one global table.